sbongisenikhumalo/my-static-website/README.md

 # HTML & CSS Capstone Project

-Welcome to the HTML & CSS Capstone Project — the foundation of your developer portfolio!
+Welcome to the HTML & CSS Capstone Project — the foundation of a developer portfolio!
 This website acts as a multi-page showcase centered around a personal or hobby-related theme, complete with layout, imagery, basic styling, and semantic HTML structure.

 ## 🌐 Project Overview